Thursday, 28th July 2011

 “What?”

 “Got it.
 I’ll see you later.”
-He dropped the garage door.
+He dropped and locked the garage door.

 “I’ve brought you a few supplies to help you get underway.”
 He lifted a camouflaged Bergen.
-“There’s a new combat smock, a Norgie jumper, a woolly hat, a pair of Chinos, a decent pair of boots, socks and skiddies.
+“In here are a new combat smock, a Norwegian (Norgie) jumper, a woolly hat, a pair of Chinos, a decent pair of boots, socks, skiddies, and foot powder.
 I’ve also brought you some nosh and a couple of beers.
-I’ll sneak out with a good quality maggot later so you can have a good kip before the next phase of your journey.”
+I’ll sneak out with a good quality sleeping bag (maggot) later, so you can have a decent kip before the next phase of your journey.”

 Victor nodded to his friend.
 “Any luck on transport, mate?”

 “It’s all sorted.
-I’ve entered a bogus appointment in my diary so I can take you to the coast.”
+I’ve entered a bogus appointment in my diary for tomorrow so I can take you to the coast.”

 “You’re a star, Jinx.”

-“I wish I could do more, and I don’t like the idea of you going solo on your personal mission.”
+“I wish I could do more, and I don’t like the idea of you going solo with retribution in mind.”

-“I’d rather do it alone, but as with all things, I’ll adapt when necessary.”
+“I’d rather do it alone, mate, but as in all things, I’ll adapt as necessary.”